psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

     # Here goes our code.
 {% endhighlight %}

-Let's deal with input data.
+Let’s deal with input data.

 The **Project name** is your Coverity Scan project name as seen in web UI.
-Usually it's the same as GitHub project name (`owner-name/repo-name`), in which case you can use convinient `APPVEYOR_REPO_NAME` built‐in variable for it.
+Usually it’s the same as GitHub project name (`owner-name/repo-name`), in which case you can use convinient `APPVEYOR_REPO_NAME` built‐in variable for it.

 The **Project token** is used by Coverity Scan for automated build submissions.